Adel Taarabt: Return to QPR

 In the 2014 summer season, Taarabt returned from his loan spells back to QPR, but after starting in the League Cup match against Burton Albion on 27 August, only came on as a substitute in the away match against West Ham.
 Responding to a journalist's question, QPR manager Harry Redknapp stated after his team's home defeat against Liverpool, "Taarabt is not injured.
 He's not fit.
 He's not fit to play football unfortunately.
 He played in a reserve game the other day and I could have run about more than he did.
 I can't pick him."
 Taarabt responded that Redknapp was "making excuses because QPR are losing games", adding, "[M]aybe he expects me to make more tackles.
 I am not this type of player."

 Benfica

 On 12 June 2015, Taarabt signed a five-year contract with Portuguese champions Benfica on €4 million transfer fee.
 On 10 January 2017, he joined Italian club Genoa on a loan deal until June 2018.

 After seven months with Benfica's reserve team, Taarabt returned to the first-team in February 2019, making his debut on 30 March 2019 as a 71st-minute substitute in a 1–0 home win over Tondela in Primeira Liga.

 During the 2019–20 season, Taarabt established himself as a regular starter for Benfica in an unfamiliar defensive midfield position.
 On 1 September 2022, Benfica announced the termination of his contract.

 Al-Nasr SC

 On 25 September 2022, Taarabt joined Emirati club Al-Nasr SC.
+On 22 January 2025 he left Al-Nasr SC after his contract was ended by mutual consent.